 I love my humidifier, but it starts to collect some “gunk” after a while.
 Luckily, a bit of vinegar will cut through the mineral deposits and get your humidifier running smoothing again!

 Apple cider vinegar has many health benefits, and drinking a small amount every day can really help boost your overall immunity.
-Add a drop of Guardian essential oil blend for an added boost!
+Add a drop of Defend essential oil blend for an added boost!